 Your web browser might not work well with our site.
 We recommend you upgrade your browser.

-{"monthlySchoolDonationEnabled":false,"callToActionDisplayName":"Ojibwa Elementary School","outOfStateSupporters":21.4,"allowSchoolLevelGiving":true,"hasFundedProjects":true,"projectGratitudeData":[{"teacherId":9919134,"projectId":9104467,"letterContent":"Thank you so much for your generous contribution to our classroom!
+{"monthlySchoolDonationEnabled":true,"callToActionDisplayName":"Ojibwa Elementary School","outOfStateSupporters":21.4,"allowSchoolLevelGiving":true,"hasFundedProjects":true,"projectGratitudeData":[{"teacherId":9919134,"projectId":9104467,"letterContent":"Thank you so much for your generous contribution to our classroom!
 The new mailboxes have completely transformed our daily routine in the most positive way.
 As soon as they arrived, the students were absolutely thrilled.
 They couldn't wait to find their names and start using them.
 These mailboxes have given our classroom a sense of structure and independence, and they're being used every day for distributing take-home folders, finished work, and little classroom notes or celebrations.\r\n\r\nOne of the most special moments came during the last week of school.
 Students wrote compliments and kind notes to each other and secretly delivered them into their classmates' mailboxes.
 It created such a positive feeling in the room.
 These mailboxes are more than just storage; they've become part of our classroom culture.
 As we head into the new school year, they'll continue to play an important role in building responsibility and classroom community.\r\n\r\nThank you again for your support.
-You helped create something that's not only functional but also meaningful to our students in their daily lives.","fullyFundedDate":1747227066583,"projectUrl":"project/sorting-out-classroom-organization/9104467/","projectTitle":"Sorting Out Classroom Organization!","teacherDisplayName":"Ms. Makowski","teacherPhotoUrl":"https://cdn.donorschoose.net/images/placeholder-avatars/272/teacher-placeholder-8_272.png?auto=webp","teacherClassroomUrl":"classroom/9919134"},{"teacherId":6744955,"projectId":9015997,"letterContent":"Wow!
-My students and I were absolutely thrilled when we opened our classroom door to find our brand-new rug, exciting new books, and fresh dry-erase markers waiting for us.
-The moment my students saw the books, their eyes lit up with excitement—especially when they recognized Simone Biles, Taylor Swift, and Lionel Messi on the covers!
-They couldn't wait to start reading, and it was incredible to see their enthusiasm for learning grow instantly.
-Our new rug has already become the heart of our classroom, where we gather for read-alouds, discussions, and collaborative activities.
-It has created a warm and welcoming space where my students feel comfortable and engaged in their learning.\r\n\r\nThese resources have already made a huge impact!
-Just this week, my students used the dry-erase markers during a vocabulary-building activity, eagerly writing and sharing their words.
-The books have sparked meaningful discussions about perseverance, hard work, and following dreams.
-These are all key themes that resonate with my English learners.
-Up next, we'll be incorporating these inspiring biographies into our writing lessons, where students will practice summarizing and sharing their own aspirations.
-Your kindness has brought so much joy to our classroom, and I can't thank you enough for making a difference in my students' learning experience!","fullyFundedDate":1735842637251,"projectUrl":"project/english-language-development-class-empo/9015997/","projectTitle":"English Language Development Class: Empowering Tomorrow's Leaders","teacherDisplayName":"Mrs. Leone","teacherPhotoUrl":"https://storage.donorschoose.net/dc_prod/images/teacher/profile/orig/tp6744955_orig.jpg?crop=1:1,smart&width=272&height=272&fit=bounds&auto=webp&t=1663029815737","teacherClassroomUrl":"classroom/6744955"}],"pageName":"schoolpage_70950","usesÐǿմ«Ã½":true,"infoPageType":"school","demographicsInfo":{"numStudents":622,"numTeachers":33,"percentFrplEligible":52,"percentAsian":4,"percentBlack":13,"percentWhite":65,"percentIndigenous":0,"percentLatinx":5,"showFreeAndReducedPriceLunchInfo":true,"showDemographicsInfo":true,"sourceTooltipString":"the National Center for Education Statistics","gradesServed":"K - 5","studentTeacherRatio":"18.8:1","demographicsDataSource":"MDR School","equityFocus":true,"titleOne":false,"metroType":"SUBURBAN","ncesMetroType":"SUBURB_LARGE"},"inStateSupporters":78.6,"schoolId":70950,"financialInfo":null,"twitterShareText":"Learn more about Ojibwa Elementary School on @Ðǿմ«Ã½:","schoolName":"Ojibwa Elementary School","canonicalPageUrl":"schools/michigan/chippewa-valley-school-district/ojibwa-elementary-school/70950"}
+You helped create something that's not only functional but also meaningful to our students in their daily lives.","fullyFundedDate":1747227066583,"projectUrl":"project/sorting-out-classroom-organization/9104467/","projectTitle":"Sorting Out Classroom Organization!","teacherDisplayName":"Ms. Makowski","teacherPhotoUrl":"https://cdn.donorschoose.net/images/placeholder-avatars/272/teacher-placeholder-8_272.png?auto=webp","teacherClassroomUrl":"classroom/9919134"}],"pageName":"schoolpage_70950","usesÐǿմ«Ã½":true,"infoPageType":"school","demographicsInfo":{"numStudents":622,"numTeachers":33,"percentFrplEligible":52,"percentAsian":4,"percentBlack":13,"percentWhite":65,"percentIndigenous":0,"percentLatinx":5,"showFreeAndReducedPriceLunchInfo":true,"showDemographicsInfo":true,"sourceTooltipString":"the National Center for Education Statistics","gradesServed":"K - 5","studentTeacherRatio":"18.8:1","demographicsDataSource":"MDR School","equityFocus":true,"titleOne":false,"metroType":"SUBURBAN","ncesMetroType":"SUBURB_LARGE"},"inStateSupporters":78.6,"schoolId":70950,"financialInfo":null,"twitterShareText":"Learn more about Ojibwa Elementary School on @Ðǿմ«Ã½:","schoolName":"Ojibwa Elementary School","canonicalPageUrl":"schools/michigan/chippewa-valley-school-district/ojibwa-elementary-school/70950"}

 Join the 84 supporters who believe in this school.